INTERVIEW BY MARKO SYRJALA

 Bernie Torme: Yeah, I played the lead on that because I was told the fat blokes weren’t able to play a good lead.
 Actually, I think it was just politics, Kenny was a stupendous guitar player, but they had had a falling out.
 So, I was asked to do all of the lead, so I did that.
-There was this guy who John knew (who was actually sadly killed in a motorbike accident afterwards), I think his name was Mark.
-He was in a band called The Grip And he had heard about the project with Dee, and he had sent a cassette demo tape of him playing on one side, and on the other side was The Mammoth album.
-He may have auditioned for Mammoth too, not sure.
+John knew this guy (who was actually sadly killed in a motorbike accident afterward).
+I think his name was Mark.
+He was in a band called The Grip, And he had heard about the project with Dee, and he had sent a cassette demo tape of him playing on one side, and on the other side was The Mammoth album.
+He may have auditioned for Mammoth, too, not sure.
 So, Dee got the tape and said, “Nah, I don’t like him,” and he turned it over and said, “Who’s that?”
 And they tracked me down over that, yeah, yeah.
 I mean, it was a complete piece of luck because I don’t think Dee had ever heard anything I’d ever recorded.

 But maybe he knew your name from the Ozzy tour?